 Of course, avoid texting contacts who are already coded as “do not phone,” "do not contact," “do not email,” etc., as they are not likely to want texts.

-Perhaps decide to focus on alumni who graduated no earlier than a certain graduation year.
+Perhaps, decide to focus on alumni who graduated no earlier than a certain graduation year.
 No matter what you do, make sure the text you send is relevant to each and every recipient.
 You don't want to send a Denver Chapter event notification to those in Detroit.

-At Mongoose we are happy to help our clients define their strategy for alumni outreach.
+At Mongoose, we are happy to help our clients define their strategy for alumni outreach.
 Most schools have found it effective to send an introductory message and politely let them know they have the option to not receive more text messages.
 Ideally, you should send a link to a form where alumni can customize the types of messages they would like to receive.

-4. Increase responses for Giving Day
+4. Don't wait for Giving Day to reach out

-While texting is effective for Giving Day, we recommend sending at least 3-6 non-fundraising messages to your contacts over a significant period of time before asking for their support.
+You wouldn't only text your friends when you need help, so why do that to alumni?
+We recommend sending at least 3-6 non-fundraising messages to your contacts over a significant period of time before asking for their support.

 Once you’ve engaged alumni via text, prepare for your Giving Day!
 Be sure to craft messages that are conversational and engaging, not overly formal and robotic.